krahets/hello-algo/en/docs/chapter_heap/heap.md

     use std::cmp::Reverse;

     /* Initialize a heap */
-    // Initialize a min-heap
+    // Initialize a min heap
     let mut min_heap = BinaryHeap::<Reverse<i32>>::new();
-    // Initialize a max-heap
+    // Initialize a max heap
     let mut max_heap = BinaryHeap::new();

     /* Push elements into the heap */